-Stereopsis is a critical component to human vision and is a visual trait shared by animals with front-facing eyes.
+Stereopsis is a critical component of human vision and is a visual trait shared by animals with front-facing eyes.
 The spacing between our eyes gives us an advantage.
 This slight offset causes our visual system to see an image from a slightly different perspective (try it now by looking at something far away and moving your hand back and forth between each eye!)
 The combination of these slightly different images allows the visual system to judge fine depth and create a 3-dimensional interpretation of the image.
 This becomes important when objects are close to one another or the task requires the visual system to provide exact information on where the body is relative to an object (thing threading a needle).

 The slightly different perspective each eye sees is due to images falling on slightly different points on the retina of the eye.
 This is termed disparity and is the critical item that is measured in a stereopsis test.